To Become a Better Parent You Must Do This

 So how do you get that buy-in?

 First: You must start with a conversation about your family values.
 Need help identifying your family values or how to talk about them with your family?
-Download our free guide below!
+Download our free guide Becoming a Confident Parent and Family Leader: The Four-Step Foundation.

 Next: Once your values are aligned you can all begin to see yourself as a cohesive family team, not just people living in the same house.
 Now you and your partner as coleaders can begin to address some of the opportunities for changing old habits that no longer serve the overall team.